Deatsilence/flutter-design-patterns/README.md

 <h5 align="left">Advantages of Singleton design pattern</h5>

--Useful in situations where a single object is needed.
+- Useful in situations where a single object is needed.
--Makes your code more readable and understandable.
+- Makes your code more readable and understandable.
--It makes the software development process more efficient.
+- It makes the software development process more efficient.

 <h5 align="left"> Disadvantages of the factory design pattern</h5>